flutter-go-study/flutter-auth-firebase/README.md

 # Flutter Firebase Authentication Example

 This is a simple Flutter app with three pages - a login page, a home page, and a registration page.
-The app uses Firebase Authentication and the `google_sign_in` package to allow users to log in/register with Google, email address and password, and view the home page.
+The app uses Firebase Authentication and the `google_sign_in` and `sign_in_with_apple` packages to allow users to log in/register with Google, Apple or email address and password, and view the home page.

 ## Getting Started